Pensacola Beach, Florida: Blue Angels

 Pensacola beach is known for flyovers by the Blue Angels demonstration team from the nearby Pensacola Naval Air Station base.
 An annual air show is held each summer.

 Quietwater Beach Boardwalk

 The boardwalk is on the Santa Rosa Sound side of the island, directly across from Casino Beach.
 Retail shops, restaurants, nightclubs, street musicians and sidewalk artists line it.
 The boardwalk has a large sea shell stage where concerts are held several times a year.

 Fort Pickens

 Located at the western end of Santa Rosa Island, Fort Pickens was completed in 1834 and used until World War II, when modern weapons made traditional coastal defenses obsolete.
-It is open to the public as part of the Gulf Islands National Seashore, with a fee required for entry; campsites are also available for a fee.
+It is open to the public as part of the Gulf Islands National Seashore, with a fee required for entry; campsites are also available for a fee. it is also one of the endpoints of the Florida Trail.